|Building on a Legacy of Excellence|

 The Paramedic Academy is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
 The CoAEMSP may be reached at www.coaemsp.org or 1361 Park St, Clearwater, FL 33756, or (727) 210-2350.

-Accreditation is the result of a process that assesses the quality of a program, measuring it against agreed upon standards, It assures that the program meets the standards.
+Accreditation is the result of a process that assesses the quality of a program, measuring it against agreed upon standards, assuring that the program meets the standards.
 The standards have generally been developed by professionals within the discipline and are intended to reflect what a person needs to know and be able to do to function successfully within that profession.
 Accreditation within health-related disciplines also serves a very important public interest.
 Along with certification and licensure, accreditation is a tool intended to help assure a well prepared and qualified workforce providing health care services.

 The Paramedic Academy is conducted at the Santa Rosa Junior College Public Safety Training Center (PSTC) in Windsor, California.
 The Training Center, includes an Emergency Medical Care lab that simulates a hospital emergency room, as well as a scenario village for staging practical exercises.
 The PSTC office hours are Monday through Friday, 8am to 4pm.